 Stress is an inevitable part of daily life.
-But if you don’t do anything to relieve stress, in the long run, your health is bound to suffer.
+But if you don’t do anything to relieve stress, in the long run, you will suffer the effects of stress on the body

 Sources of Stress